 Do not purchase international airfare until you are advised by your Program Officer.

-- Housing - double-occupancy accommodations at Residence Rubattino, a university student housing residence in Milan
+- Housing - double or triple occupancy accommodations at Residence Turro, a university student housing residence in Milan

 - Unlimited metro/bus pass for transportation within Milan during July